 - Worry: There is mild concern about doing work, but usually manageable.
 Stress from management and the environment also adds to this.

-- Anxiety/Stress: Work difficulty causes stress based on self-evaluated lack of skill, including self-esteem issues and low confidence.
+- Anxiety/Stress: Work difficulty causes stress based on a self-evaluated lack of skill, including self-esteem issues and low confidence.
 Physical symptoms of stress, mental health problems, and burnout occur here, leading to other problems like hating the job (or task).
 The work environment is also a large contributor here, but that’s a different story.

 - Boredom: Demotivated or negative feelings around work; person wishes to avoid this as much.